Vegetation Management

 Invasive plants have established on my property.
 What should I do?

-Contact the Conservancy to request an Openlands Management Plan (OMP) to address invasive plants on your property.
+Contact the Conservancy to request an Openlands Stewardship Plan (OSP) to address invasive plants on your property.
 Keep in mind that invasive plant management is a marathon, not a sprint.
 You may not see the positive impacts of weed management for the first few seasons because the plants have accumulated a seed bank in the soil over the years.
 However, each year that you manage invasive plants on your property, you are preventing the seed bank from increasing.
 With patience, the benefits of your commitment will become evident.

 When is the best time to manage invasive plants?